Factbox: Contenders, picks for key jobs in Trump's administration

 * Dr. Ben Carson, former 2016 Republican presidential candidate and retired neurosurgeon

-* Sarah Palin, former Alaska governor and 2008 Republican vice presidential nominee
+* Sarah Palin, 2008 Republican vice presidential candidate and former Alaska governor

-* Jeff Miller, former Republican U.S. representative from Florida who was chairman of the House Veterans Affairs Committee

-The Trump transition team confirmed the president-elect would choose from a list of 21 names he drew up during his campaign, including Republican U.S. Senator Mike Lee of Utah and William Pryor, a federal judge with the 11th U.S. Circuit Court of Appeals.
+The Trump transition team confirmed he would choose from a list of 21 names he drew up during his campaign, including Republican U.S. Senator Mike Lee of Utah and William Pryor, a federal judge with the 11th U.S. Circuit Court of Appeals.

 * Republican National Committee Chairman Reince Priebus